v1puls1ngh/github-profile/README.md

 # octoprofile

-download the files and enter npm install to intstall the dependencies
+download the files and enter npm install to install the dependencies